taaylorGraay/MS-Utility_Plugin/README.md

 https://shop.juce.com/get-juce

-For help with this plugin in particular and it's features, bearing in mind that it's programmers programming knowledge is still at a primitive level, contact:
+For help with this plugin in particular and it's features, bearing in mind that it's programmers programming knowledge is still at a primitive level, contact: taaylorgraay@gmail.com
-TGRAY200@caledonian.ac.uk

 ## Who maintains and contributes to the project?

-This project has been maintained and contributed to by Taylor Gray, student at Glasgow Caledonian University.
+This project has been maintained and contributed to by Taylor Gray.

 ## Appendices